FloHauss/XMC_HTC/README.md

 The changes we made in comparison to the XR-Tranformer model by amazon are mainly due to introducing the R-Precision metric, introduced in [precos/utils/smat_util.py](https://github.com/FloHauss/XMC_HTC/blob/main/XMLmodels/pecos/pecos/utils/smat_util.py).
 They are marked in the code with comments in the format "changed: ...".

 # HTC models

+### XML datasets for HTC
+As HGCLR does not support larger datasets without heavy modifications, only HBGL makes use of the larger XML datasets.
+Of these, even with modifications within the HBGL source code to accomodate for larger datasets, only Wiki10-31k and Ammazoncat-13k are small enough to effectively run on them.

+So while our frameworks supports conversion for these larger datasets the model wills not effectively run on them.

 ## HBGL
 HBGL requires 4 input files to run:
 - {dataset_name}.taxonomy